taatuut/mongeoexperts/README.md

 * MongoDB Atlas account -> go to https://www.mongodb.com/cloud and click [ Try Free ] to register
 * Visual Studio Code, or your favorite Python editor and a command line terminal
-* MongoDB Database tools for your operating system. https://www.mongodb.com/try/download/database-tools NOTE: you could write the data loading part in Python only, but the tool fucntionality is nice to explore too.
+* MongoDB Database Tools for your operating system. https://www.mongodb.com/try/download/database-tools NOTE: you could do the data loading part in Python only, but the database tools functionality is interesting to explore too.
+We'll only cover `mongoimport` here, but there are other tools for shell access to MongoDB, backup etc. See https://docs.mongodb.com/database-tools/ for more info
 * Python 3.7 or higher with `pip` installed, preferably the latest version of Python for your operating system
 * PyMongo driver, install running `python -m pip install pymongo[snappy,gssapi,srv,tls]` NOTE: this assumes that `python` calls your Python 3.x executable, depending on how you installed Python version(s), you might need to use `python3` or a full path
 * Module `dnspython`, install running `python -m pip install dnspython`

 ## Optional

-* MongoDB Compass <TODO: link>
+* MongoDB Compass is the GUI for MongoDB, it allows you to make smarter decisions about document structure, querying, indexing, document validation, and more.
+You can download the installer for the full version of MongoDB Compass, with all features and capabilities at https://www.mongodb.com/try/download/compass

 # Steps